Testosterone and Mood

 Why Do We Need Testosterone?

 Testosterone is a steroidal sex hormone responsible for many of the secondary sex traits we typically associate with “maleness”.
-It is, however, also necessary for physiological function in the female body.
+It is, however, also necessary for physiological function in the female body too.

 In males, circulating testosterone levels lead to the normal development of a penis and testes, from fetal development through puberty.
 During puberty, testosterone is responsible for a deepening voice, and the development of facial, pubic, and body hair.
 Throughout life, it plays a role in muscle building and bone strength, and the production of sperm.